DigitalGlobe/pyveda/docs/training_data.rst

     - Segmentation data are expected to be arrays of geojson features in the same projected units as the image.
     - These features are converted to pixel locations when saving into Veda and are served back to clients are ndarrays of segmentation data.

+See the :ref:`Label Formats` for more information and examples.

 .. warning:: This is not totally set up to use like a tutorial yet, sorry!

 Sample Data